Wildlife & Culture Tour

 The ranger will take you down to the river where you will have a local boat to take you across to Opekoloe Island.
-This is the best place to spot Nimule’s elephant herds, as well as hippos, crocodiles, and the abundant river birdlife.
+Nimule National Park is the best place to spot Nimule’s elephant herds, as well as hippos, crocodiles, and abundant river birdlife.
 Disembarking from the boat and continuing on foot, the ranger, adept at spotting tracks and creatures slinking silently and largely camouflaged through the undergrowth, should also be able to point out zebra, bushbuck, warthogs, baboons, and Ugandan kob, as well as the occasional jackal, hyrax, vervet monkey or leopard.
 If you have time, ask your ranger to take you to the Fola Falls, an impressive, narrow passageway through which the White Nile flows.
 Daring fishermen cast their nets for catfish and other tasty treats, bravely running the gauntlet of crocodiles and hippos as they do so.

 White-water rafting trips are the latest tourist addition in South Sudan, and rafting the White Nile in the Nimule National Park is an understandably popular weekend excursion for Juba ex-pats.
 African Rivers run regular trips during the dry season, collecting rafters on Friday at lunchtime from Juba and driving them down to Nimule in a customized truck.
-Rafters camp in the park that night, and then start out early the following morning with three sets of Grade 4+ rapids in quick succession (this is not a trip for the faint-hearted and you must be able to swim).
+Rafters camp in the Nimule National Park that night, and then start early the following morning with three sets of Grade 4+ rapids in quick succession (this is not a trip for the faint-hearted and you must be able to swim).

-It’s an exhilarating start to the journey, and whilst the later rapids are less challenging, the adrenaline remains high, in no small part due to the fact that crocodiles and hippos shadow the raft-like hungry sentries for much of the time.
+It’s an exhilarating start to the journey, and whilst the later rapids are less challenging, the adrenaline remains high, in no small part because crocodiles and hippos shadow the raft-like hungry sentries for much of the time.
 Expect to finish each day soaked to the skin and utterly exhausted, but also falling in love with the wilderness and beauty of the place, and wondering how incredible South Sudan could be as a tourist destination one day if only politicians and wannabe politicians, both domestically and in neighboring states, would leave well alone. kindly click here to Readmore about the Mundari!